-By becoming certified in these renowned methodologies for improving business operations, you can bring some legitimate tools to the quality table.
-Lean teaches the operational, cultural and leadership philosophies needed to increase customer value while reducing waste.
+Earning a certification in these renowned methodologies for improving business operations allows you to bring some legitimate tools to the quality table.
+Lean teaches the operational, cultural, and leadership philosophies needed to increase customer value while reducing waste.
 Six Sigma focuses on operations management and quality improvement.
-Becoming certified in one or both will not only give you credibility, but it will help you more efficiently implement quality in your team and your company.
+Becoming certified in one or both will not only give you credibility, but it will help you more efficiently implement quality on your team and in your company.

 As a quality manager, you deal with quality – or lack thereof – on a daily basis.
 You are acutely aware of the importance of quality.
 And while your company may be diligently executing quality processes and fulfilling quality regulations and standards, there are real business benefits to be had by transforming obligation into culture.
 Consider what you can do to make quality a way of life at your company, and witness how even small changes can help shift the quality management paradigm from quality managers having to police quality, to actively cultivating it.

 Enjoying this blog?
 Learn More.